bseltz-cohesity/scripts/powershell/migrateWindowsShares/README.md

 This script enumerates smbShares on the local Windows server and for each share requested, identifies the matching view on Cohesity, and migrates share permissions and child shares.

+## Note

+This script must be run from the Windows server that hosts the shares to be migrated.

 ## Download the script

 Run these commands from PowerShell to download the script(s) into your current directory